Ferment, Preserve, Pickle Workshop

 Make Labaneh (Yogurt Cheese)

 This is a fully catered workshop.
-Organic lunch, morning and afternoon tea will be provided.
+Organic lunch and afternoon tea will be provided.